davidraleigh/davidraleigh.github.io/_posts/2022-03-28-generating-protobuf-reliably-in-mono-repos.md

 In addition to BufBuild I added [pre-commit](https://pre-commit.com/) to try and prevent a bad version of a proto from sneaking into the commit history and allowing for false positives when running the local `buf generate` test in `./scripts/lint.sh`

-This version supports code generation for .Net, C++, Python and Java.
-Future work will add in Golang.
+This version supports code generation for .Net, C++, Python, Golang, Ruby, Javascript, and Java.
+Future work will add in gRPC.